MicrosoftDocs/architecture-center/docs/framework/security/design-storage-keys.md

 - Data encryption keys
 - Passwords

-Sensitive information should not be stored within the application code or configuration.
-An attacker gaining read access to source code should not gain knowledge of application and environment-specific secrets.
+Sensitive information shouldn't be stored within the application code or configuration.
+An attacker gaining read access to source code shouldn't gain knowledge of application and environment-specific secrets.

 Store all application keys and secrets in a managed key vault service such as [Azure Key Vault](/azure/key-vault/general/overview) or [HashiCorp Vault](https://www.vaultproject.io/).
 Storing encryption keys in a managed store further limits access.
 The workload can access the secrets by authenticating against Key Vault by using managed identities.
 That access can be restricted with Azure RBAC.

-Make sure that no keys and secrets for any environment types (Dev, Test, or Production) are stored in application configuration files or CI/CD pipelines.
+Make sure no keys and secrets for any environment types (Dev, Test, or Production) are stored in application configuration files or CI/CD pipelines.
 Developers can use [Visual Studio Connected Services](/azure/key-vault/general/vs-key-vault-add-connected-service) or local-only files to access credentials.

 Have processes that periodically detect exposed keys in your application code.
 An option is Credential Scanner.
 For information about the configuring task, reference [Credential Scanner task](/azure/security/develop/security-code-analysis-customize#credential-scanner-task).